Applying Strategic Thinking in Your Pentesting Program

 2) Operations and Support: The Synack Quality Promise

-Synack operations teams ensure that remediation efforts concentrate on truly exploitable vulnerabilities by eliminating any false positives.
-Support teams are available to save your team time and deal with any questions or difficulties.
+Synack operations teams make sure remediation focuses on truly exploitable vulnerabilities by removing false positives.
+Support teams are on hand to save your team time and answer any questions.

 3) API and Integrations: Integrating Our Data with Yours for a Complete Picture

-Vulnerability management is only one part, although a critical one, of a complete cybersecurity program.
-For a wider view of security testing and posture Synack has integrations with leading cybersecurity software, including Splunk, ServiceNow, KENNA and Microsoft Sentinel, Defender for Cloud and Azure DevOps.
+Vulnerability management is critical, but it’s only one part of a complete security program.
+For a wider view, Synack integrates with leading security software, including Splunk, ServiceNow, KENNA, Microsoft Sentinel, Defender for Cloud, and Azure DevOps.

 4) Reporting and Real-time Analytics: Insights Into Your Strategic Security Posture